pimenteljohndexter0708-commits/Resume.web/README.md

 ## Student Information
 Name: John Dexter Pimentel
 Course: BSIT
-Section: BSIT 3A
+Section: 3A

 ## Project Description

 A single-page personal portfolio website built with plain HTML/CSS/JS.
-It features a bento-style layout with an identity block, an interactive photo gallery with lightbox, and quick-reference info sections such as About Me, Educational Background, and Contact Information.
+It features a bento-style layout with an identity block, an interactive photo gallery, and quick-reference info sections such as About Me, Educational Background, and Contact Information.

 ## Features